 At the moment, six distinct generations live in America.
 How each approaches family, relationships, marriage, and also divorce, varies a great deal.
 These ideas form important pieces of their distinctive identities.

 As always, there are exceptions to every rule.
 Statistics paint with broad strokes.
 No single group is entirely uniform.
 Within each demographic, you find anomalies and individuals who buck these tendencies.
 Still, looking at the larger trends, and examining divorce rates by generation, shows us the prevailing norms and how they’ve changed.

 The GI Generation

 Also commonly known as the “Greatest Generation,” people born between 1901-1926 make up the so-called GI Generation.
-In their time, they lived through two World Wars, the Great Depression, and many other significant global events.
-A marked stance on right and wrong and a sense of duty often define this demographic.
-They tend to be very this-is-how-things-are and don’t-rock-the-boat.
+In their time, they lived through two World Wars, the Great Depression, and countless other significant global events.

 The Silent Generation

 Born between 1927 and 1945, the Silent Generation, also known as the Mature Silents, looks similar to the GI Generation.
 Like the previous age group, many went to war, fighting in the Korean and Vietnam Wars.